lhumphrey/OpenUxAS_Docs/README.md

 # OpenUxAS_Docs
 A placeholder for jekyll gh-pages style UxAS documentation

-# Steps to use remote themes with jekyll and GitHub pages
+## Steps to use remote themes with jekyll and GitHub pages

+Assumptions:
-Assumption: we are stating from an existing repository and adding a branch `gh-pages`
+- we are stating from an existing repository and adding a branch `gh-pages`

 - From within the repository, create an orphan branch gh-pages that is empty
    - `git checkout --orphan gh-pages`